My name is Torsten Mangner. I am a software developer and quality expert.

 - use a minimum of documentation to help everyone on the team

 Whenever I am in a project for a longer time, I tend to establish communities of practice (e.g. software craft, testing) with colleagues of mine, to encourage knowledge exchange between different teams or even companies.
 Additionally, I regularly visit meetups and conferences (both as a speaker and an attendee) to see further than the end of my own nose.

 To be able to successfully bring our ideas of modern software development into the world, I founded a company named inoxio Quality Services GmbH together with two friends in 2007.
-Since then countless projects all over Germany utilized our know-how in the fields of development, testing, and operations.
+Since then countless projects all over Germany and Europe utilized our know-how in the fields of development, testing, and operations.

 What have I done?